-Inspect reconstructs the full revision history of any Google Doc — every writing session, paste event, and revision cluster — into a clear, documentable picture.
+Inspect reconstructs the full revision history of any Google Doc — every writing session, paste event, struggle moment, and revision cluster — into a clear, documentable picture.
+Generates a printable Process View report you can save as a PDF or hand to a department head.
 Other tools charge for this.
 Inspect doesn't.

 Inspect reads Google's revision history and surfaces it in a structure built for teachers.
 Everything stays in your browser — nothing is transmitted or stored.